-The typical task of the DS1922E is recording temperature.
+The typical task of the DS1923 is recording temperature and/or humidity.
 Before the device can perform this function, it needs to be set up properly.
 This procedure is called missioning.

-First, the DS1922E must have its RTC set to a valid time and date.
+First, the DS1923 must have its RTC set to a valid time and date.
 This reference time can be the local time, or, when used inside of a mobile unit, UTC (also called GMT, Greenwich Mean Time), or any other time standard that was agreed upon.
 The RTC oscillator must be running (EOSC = 1).
-The memory assigned to store the mission timestamp, mission samples counter, and alarm flags must be cleared using the Memory Clear command.
-To enable the device for a mission, the ETL bit must be set to 1.
+The memory assigned to store the Mission Timestamp, Mission Samples Counter, and alarm flags must be cleared using the Clear Memory command.
+To enable the device for a mission, at least one of the enable logging bits (ETL, EHL) must be set to 1.
 These are general settings that must be made in any case, regardless of the type of object to be monitored and the duration of the mission.

-If alarm signaling is desired, the temperature alarm low and high thresholds must be defined.
-See the Temperature Conversion section for how to convert a temperature value into the binary code to be written to the threshold registers.
-In addition, the temperature alarm must be enabled for the low and/or high threshold.
-This makes the device respond to a Conditional Search command (see the 1-Wire ROM Function Commands section), provided that an alarming condition has been encountered.
+If alarm signaling is desired, the temperature alarm and/or humidity alarm low and high thresholds must be defined.
+See the Temperature Conversion section for information on how to convert a temperature value into the binary code to be written to the threshold registers.
+See the Humidity Conversion section for information on determining the thresholds for the humidity alarm.
+In addition, the temperature alarm and/or humidity alarm must be enabled for the low and/or high threshold.
+This makes the device respond to a Conditional Search ROM command (see the 1-Wire ROM Function Commands section), provided that an alarming condition has been encountered.

 The setting of the RO bit (rollover enable) and sample rate depends on the duration of the mission and the monitoring requirements.
 If the most recently logged data is important, the rollover should be enabled (RO = 1).
-Otherwise, one should estimate the duration of the mission in minutes and divide the number by 8192 (8-bit format) or 4096 (16-bit format) to calculate the value of the sample rate (number of minutes between conversions).
-For example, if the estimated duration of a mission is 10 days (= 14400min), the 8192-byte capacity of the data-log memory would be sufficient to store a new 8-bit value every 1.8min (110s).
-If the DS1922E's data-log memory is not large enough to store all readings, one can use several devices and set the mission start delay to values that make the second device start logging as soon as the memory of the first device is full, and so on.
-The RO bit must be set to 0 to disable rollover that would otherwise overwrite the logged data.
+Otherwise one should estimate the duration of the mission in minutes and divide the number by 8192 (single channel 8-bit format) or 4096 (single channel 16-bit format, two channels 8-bit format) or 2048 (two channels 16-bit format) or 2560 (two channels, one 8-bit and one 16-bit format) to calculate the value of the sample rate (number of minutes between conversions).
+If the estimated duration of a mission is 10 days (= 14400min), for example, then the 8192-byte capacity of the data-log memory would be sufficient to store a new 8-bit value every 1.8min (110s).
+If the data-log memory of the DS1923 is not large enough to store all readings, one can use several devices and set the Mission Start Delay to values that make the second device start logging as soon as the memory of the first device is full, and so on.
+The RO-bit needs to be set to 0 to disable rollover that would otherwise overwrite the logged data.

-After the RO bit and the mission start delay are set, the sample rate must be written to the Sample Rate register.
+After the RO bit and the Mission Start Delay are set, the sample rate must be written to the Sample Rate register.
 The sample rate can be any value from 1 to 16,383, coded as an unsigned 14-bit binary number.
 The fastest sample rate is one sample per second (EHSS = 1, sample rate = 0001h) and the slowest is one sample every 273.05hr (EHSS = 0, sample rate = 3FFFh).
 To get one sample every 6min, for example, the sample rate value must be set to 6 (EHSS = 0) or 360 decimal (equivalent to 0168h at EHSS = 1).